-The Energy Security Studies Program is open to students holding a Bachelor's or equivalent degree in the social sciences (political science, International Relations, European studies, and related disciplines, including history, law, economics, etc.) or the humanities from a recognized institution of higher education.
+The Energy Policy Studies Program is open to students holding a Bachelor's or equivalent degree in the social sciences (political science, International Relations, European studies, and related disciplines, including history, law, economics, etc.) or the humanities from a recognized institution of higher education.
 Applicants must have a good command of the English language.

 1. Complete application form

 Online in the Masaryk University information system (online form is active from 1 Feb-30 April for fall semester admission, and 1 Sept-30 Nov for spring semester admission: select Energy Policy Program) and fill in the application form in text file: ….

 2. Curriculum Vitae